Wilhelmina Wright

-Wilhelmina Marie Wright (born January 13, 1964) is a United States district judge of the United States District Court for the District of Minnesota.
-She is the only jurist in Minnesota's history to be State District Court Judge, Appellate Court Judge and state Supreme Court justice.
-She was formerly an associate justice of the Minnesota Supreme Court, a judge of the Minnesota Court of Appeals, and a Judge of the Minnesota District Court, Second Judicial District (Ramsey County).
+Wilhelmina Marie Wright (born January 13, 1964) is an inactive senior United States district judge of the United States District Court for the District of Minnesota.
+She is the only jurist in Minnesota's history to be state district court judge, appellate court judge, and state supreme court justice.
+She is a former associate justice of the Minnesota Supreme Court, a judge of the Minnesota Court of Appeals, and a judge of the Minnesota District Court, Second Judicial District (Ramsey County).
+She was elected to a six-year term on the Harvard Board of Overseers in 2022.

 Early life and education

 Wright was born on January 13, 1964, in Norfolk, Virginia.
 Growing up, her mother had to advocate for her to receive equal education due to ongoing resistance to integration.
 She went on to study literature at Yale University, receiving a Bachelor of Arts degree and graduating cum laude in 1986.
 Wright received her Juris Doctor from Harvard Law School in 1989.

 Career

 Early legal career

 Wright served as a law clerk for Judge Damon Keith of the United States Court of Appeals for the Sixth Circuit from 1989 to 1991.
-In 1991, she began working at the law firm of Hogan & Hartson, LLP, in Washington, D.C., where Wright took up cases involving U.S. public schools' opportunity, before joining the United States Attorney's Office in Minnesota in 1995.
+In 1991, she began working at the law firm of Hogan & Hartson, LLP, in Washington, D.C., where she took up cases involving U.S. public schools' opportunity, before joining the United States Attorney's Office in Minnesota in 1995.
 In this position, Wright was an Assistant Attorney for the U.S. District Court and the U.S. Eighth Circuit Court of Appeals, where she took up cases involving illegal economic activity and violence.
 Between 2000 and 2002, Wright was involved with the Minnesota State Bar Association Task Force on the American Bar Association Model Rules of Professional Conduct, the Minnesota Judicial Council, and the Minnesota Courts Public Trust and Confidence Work Group, as a judge for the Ramsey County District Court.